How To Make Basil Pesto Without Cheese (Dairy-Free Recipe)

 • Olive oil: Use good quality extra virgin olive oil.
 It is a big part of the Italian flavour profile in this delicious pesto.

-How to make vegan basil pesto
+How to make plant-based basil pesto without cheese

 Step 1: Pound garlic and pine nuts into a paste